Faculty Career Plan

 Importance of Awards

 As academicians, we spend long hours in the pursuit of knowledge, often with too little credit for our accomplishments.
-At the University of Florida, we value your contribution to our mission, and want to see you get the credit you have earned.
-As such, the Provost’s Office has created an office dedicated to the task of assisting faculty, department chairs, and deans with the process of identifying awards, submitting nominees, and celebrating the awards won by our faculty.
+At the University of Florida, we value your contribution to our mission and want to see you get the credit you have earned.
+As such, the Provost’s Office has personnel dedicated to the task of assisting faculty, department chairs, and deans with the process of identifying awards, submitting nomination packets, and celebrating the awards won by our faculty.
 Creating and maintaining a culture that values the time spent on nomination letters, application packets, and ultimately celebrating accomplishments is our primary goal.

 Career Plan

 The University of Florida has outstanding faculty that have won many of the highest honors bestowed in Academia.
-The Office of Faculty Honors and Awards is ready to help you get the recognition that you deserve for your dedication and hard work.
+We are ready to help you get the recognition that you deserve for your dedication and hard work.
 Both the faculty and the University benefit from the honorific awards that come with academic excellence.

 Early Award Information

-Many honorific awards are specifically designed for young scientists.
-These Young Scholar Awards often have a requirement that applicants be “no more than 5-10 years beyond their terminal degree” or even that applicants be “younger than XX years of age.”
+Many honorific awards are specifically designed for young or early career scientists.
+These Early Career Awards often have a requirement that applicants be “no more than 5-10 years beyond their terminal degree” or even that applicants be “younger than XX years of age.”
 Receiving one of these early awards, such as The National Science Foundation CAREER Award, can make you better candidates for later career honors and awards.
+Early career faculty should look at the resources we have created for STEM and non-STEM Faculty.

 Be Ready

-Talk with your chair about early career awards, and be sure to talk about awards that might be appropriate for you in a few years.
+Talk with your chair about early career awards and be sure to talk about awards that might be appropriate for you.
 If you see a deadline for a competition this year, but feel that you aren’t quite ready, set a reminder in your calendar for next year.
 You should maintain an active dialog with your chair about honors and awards.

 Many universities have created a culture where department chairs and deans proactively seek out faculty to nominate for awards, and faculty expect to be recognized for their accomplishments.
 As a faculty member, apply for awards where self-nomination is permitted.
 Also, talk about honors and awards with your colleagues, nominate a junior faculty member, and thank your nominators and letter writers.
 Each of these things helps to create a culture that emphasizes the importance of faculty recognition.